anngeldiaz24/anngeldiaz24/README.md

 - I’m currently studying on CUCEI📚
 - I’m learning Python & Flask 🌱
 - Interests ⚡:
-* Cybersecurity
+✅ Cybersecurity
-* Development of web and mobile applications
+✅ Development of web and mobile applications
-* I am a proactive, organized and responsible person.
-I like to work with other people as a team, giving my greatest effort to reach our goals.
+* I am a proactive, organized and responsible person 🏃.
+I like to work with other people as a team 🙋‍♂️, giving my greatest effort to reach our goals 🏆.
 <br/>
 <br/>
 <br/>